SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 Things to include in your brief:

-• who the article is for.
-This is important if your audience consists of different sub-audiences.
-For example, if you’re an abundancy mindset coach, you may be working with both entrepreneurs and executives.
+- Who the article is for: This is important if your audience consists of different sub-audiences.
+For example, if you’re an abundance mindset coach, you may be working with both entrepreneurs and executives.

 Make an outline

-It’s much easier to write a great article when you already have an outline in place, than it is to get started with a blank page.
-To create your outline, have a look at the articles that are currently on page one for your keyword.
+It’s much easier to write a great article when you already have an outline in place than it is to get started with a blank page.
+To create your outline, have a look at the articles that currently rank on page one for your keyword.
 Make a list of the topics they address and the headings they use.

 Your article should cover everything your competitors cover (as long as it’s relevant) and add extra information.